Cash Vs Accrual Basis

 Tips for Making the Transition from Cash to Accrual Basis Accounting

-7. Review financial statements: Once the transition is complete, review the financial statements to make sure they accurately reflect the transactions that have occurred.
+7. Review Financial Statements: Once the transition is complete, review financial statements to ensure accuracy and compliance with the chosen method.

 Leave a Comment